Nvos/comparison2023/svelte.md

 </div>
 ```

-It is impossible to use magical `$` in non `.svelte` files thus you canno't easily extract component logic to separate file and have to use special state management library provided by svelte `svelte/store` and then when using it remember to prefix values with `$` for **magic** to happen.
+It is impossible to use magical `$` in non `.svelte` files thus you cannot easily extract component logic to separate file and have to use special state management library provided by svelte `svelte/store` and then when using it remember to prefix values with `$` for **magic** to happen.
 Of course you could always use `svelte/store` and ignore `$` but then it seems simplicity of reactivity promoted by svelte is lost and syntax becomes worse than solutions provided by other frameworks and not only that but requires understanding of 2 different state management solutions depending on location (svelte component/standard js/ts file).

-Without using magic layer of `.svelte` you could use less convinient syntax (which actually prefix `$` does internally) such as:
+Without using magic layer of `.svelte` you could use less convenient syntax (which actually prefix `$` does internally) such as:

 ```typescript
 let value;